LDhinesh/Movie-Recommendation-Website/README.md

   vi.Give me a <i>Review</i> of the <i>movie</i> extraction
   vii.What are some <i>popular</i> movies right now

-  <b>Note:<b> 1.
+  <b>Note:</b> 1.
 Italicized words are neccessary keywords for valid queries
               2.You cannot mix 2 keywords in one query.
 For example: Tell me about a movie with genre Action.
 This is not valid as it uses                 both tell and genre keywords

  3.Personalised recommendation-This is a feature for only registered and logged in users.
 Users can input 5 movies of their preference and similiar 5 movies will be suggested to the user